Panu123/PP/README.md

-# school work/projects and also own project outside of school.
+# school work/projects and also own projects outside of school.